cncf/devstats.archive/README.md

 Contributions and PRs are welcome.
 If You see a bug or want to add a new metric please create an [issue](https://github.com/cncf/devstats/issues) and/or [PR](https://github.com/cncf/devstats/pulls).

-To work on this project locally please fork the original [repository](https://github.com/cncf/devstats), and then follow instructions about running locally:
+To work on this project locally please fork the original [repository](https://github.com/cncf/devstats), and:
 - [Compiling and running on macOS](./INSTALL_MAC.md).
 - [Compiling and running on Linux Ubuntu 16 LTS](./INSTALL_UBUNTU16.md).
 - [Compiling and running on Linux Ubuntu 17](./INSTALL_UBUNTU17.md).

+Please see [Development](https://github.com/cncf/devstats/blob/master/DEVELOPMENT.md) for local development guide.

 For more detailed description of all environment variables, tools, switches etc, please see [usage](https://github.com/cncf/devstats/blob/master/USAGE.md).